DChen2024/mathy/docs/mathy.md

 double normal_pdf(double x, double mu, double sigma);
 ```

-Calculate the probability density function (PDf) of a normal distribution.
+Calculate the probability density function (PDF) of a normal distribution.

 ### Parameters
 `x` Point at which to evaluate the PDF